Lead-Safe Wisconsin: Sources of Lead

 • Anything a child can access.

 When lead-based paint peels, chips, or is disturbed in some way (such as during renovation or when you open a window), it creates dangerous lead dust.
+If you plan to do work on your own pre-1978 home, make sure you do it lead-safe.
+Homeowners renovate or update homes with lead paint can poison themselves and their children.

-Important note: Lead can also be found in old shellac.
+Important note!
+Lead can also be found in old shellac.
 Just because a surface isn't painted doesn't mean it's not a hazard.

 Why is lead dust so dangerous?

+• It's invisible.
 You can't see, smell, or taste lead dust.
 It's very easy to overlook.

+• It spreads easily.
 Lead dust settles on floors, toys, furniture, and windowsills, so it can get picked up during normal daily activities like crawling, playing, and eating.

+• It harms the youngest children.
 Kids under 6 are most likely to put their hands and toys in their mouths.
 They are also still growing and developing.
 Their bodies absorb lead more easily than adults.

-Even the smallest amount of lead dust can build up and cause serious harm if a child is exposed to it frequently.
+• It builds up over time.
+Even the smallest amount of lead dust can build up in the body and cause serious harm if a child is exposed to it frequently.

+• It can come from many sources.
 Chipping or pealing lead paint, renovation work, contaminated soil, and lead brought home from a job can all increase lead dust levels.

 Soil, yards, and playgrounds